goutham-120/IntelliFlow/README.md

 `-- README.md
 `-- ARCHITECTURE.md
 ```
--If you want to deeper into the codebase, refer ARCHITECTURE.md
+-If you want to deeper into the codebase, refer the ARCHITECTURE.md

 ## Getting Started